 Trevor J. Chaplick, Esq.
 Mark R. Fitzgerald, Esq.

-Wilson Sonsini Goodrich & Rosati,

-Professional Corporation

-Two Fountain Square,

-Reston Town Center

-11921 Freedom Drive, Suite 600

-Reston, Virginia 20190
+Wilson Sonsini Goodrich & Rosati, Professional Corporation Two Fountain Square, Reston Town Center 11921 Freedom Drive, Suite 600 Reston, Virginia 20190 (703) 734-3100 Aaron S. Hullman, Esq.

-(703) 734-3100

-Aaron S. Hullman, Esq.
 Vice President and General Counsel Luna Innovations Incorporated 10 South Jefferson Street, Suite 130 Roanoke, Virginia 24011 (540) 552-5128

 Marjorie Sybul Adams, Esq.
 Daniel I. Goldberg, Esq.

-DLA Piper Rudnick Gray Cary US LLP

-1251 Avenue of the Americas

-New York, New York 10020
+DLA Piper Rudnick Gray Cary US LLP 1251 Avenue of the Americas New York, New York 10020 (212) 835-6000

-(212) 835-6000

-(I.R.S.
-Employer

-Identification Number)

-Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this Registration Statement ıt.
-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. $\Box$ эf If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box at list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$ nd If this Form is a post-effective amendment filed pursuant to Rule $462(c)$ under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$ If this Form is a post-effective amendment filed pursuant to Rule $462(d)$ under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$
+Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this Registration Statement.

+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.

+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+CALCULATION OF REGISTRATION FEE

+Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee (2) Common Stock, \$0.001 par value \$59,800,000 \$6,398.60

+(1) Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933.

+(2) The registrant has previously paid \$6,152.50 of the registration fee and is paying the additional \$246.10 herewith